-Figure 5.
+Figure 7.
 1993 site map.
 Resource names in the text deviate from names on the map, based on historical documentation.
 The animal enclosures, fish racks, dunking stool, and saw pit are not extant.

 SALEM

 SALEM PIONEER VILLAGE

 MASSACHUSETTS HISTORICAL COMMISSION 220 Morrissey Boulevard, Boston, Massachusetts 02125

 Area Letter Form Nos.

-SAL.GM See Data Table National Register of Historic Places Criteria Statement Form Check all that apply: ☐ Individually eligible ☐ Eligible only in a historic district ☐ Contributing to a potential historic district ☐ Potential historic district Criteria: A B C D Criteria Considerations: A B C D E F G Statement of Significance by Gretchen Pineo and Virginia H. Adams, PAL, September 2021 Salem Pioneer Village (SAL.GM) is potentially eligible for listing in the National Register of Historic Places under Criteria A and C for its association with the tercentenary celebrations of the founding of the Massachusetts Bay Colony in 1930.
+SAL.GM See Data Table National Register of Historic Places Criteria Statement Form Check all that apply: ☐ Individually eligible ☐ Eligible only in a historic district ☐ Contributing to a potential historic district ☐ Potential historic district Criteria: A B C D Criteria Considerations: A B C D E F G Statement of Significance by Gretchen Pineo and Virginia H. Adams, PAL, September 2021 Salem Pioneer Village (SAL.GM) is eligible for listing in the National Register of Historic Places under Criteria A and C for its association with the tercentenary celebrations of the founding of the Massachusetts Bay Colony in 1930.
 Under Criterion A, the property is significant at the state and local levels in the area of Commemoration for its association with the Massachusetts Bay Colony Tercentenary celebrations in 1930.
 The site has further significance in the area of Commemoration for its association with the life and work of George Francis Dow, an antiquarian, museum innovator, and architect who championed the Colonial Revival concept of living history in America.
 Under Criterion C, the property is significant at the local level in the area of Architecture as a collection of wood-frame buildings and structures that represent 1930s and 1960s understandings of First Period architecture, as influenced by the early twentieth century Colonial Revival.
-Salem Pioneer Village meets Criteria Consideration E for reconstructed buildings because it has achieved significance in its own right for its association with important trends and events in the history of the United States.
+It was one of three Massachusetts tercentenary reconstructions, and one of the two extant of these properties; the other, the Aptucxet Trading Post Museum, is listed in the National Register (BOU.AG, NRDIS 2021).
+Salem Pioneer Village meets Criteria Consideration E for reconstructed properties because it has achieved significance in its own right for its association with important trends and events in the history of the United States.
 The property also meets Criteria Consideration F for commemorative properties, as the significance of this resource arises from its value as an expression of the Colonial Revival movement and the commemoration and interpretation of the American past embodied in that movement.
 The site retains integrity of location, setting, association, feeling, workmanship, materials, and design.
 The village remains in the same location it was constructed in 1930, and, although the site has been enclosed by a palisade fence, the setting remains largely the same, with a baseball diamond to the west and Salem Harbor to the east.
 Pioneer Village continues to be an open-air historic museum set within Forest River Park.
 All but three of the buildings on the site were constructed under the direction of George Francis Dow, with in-kind repairs made as needed.
 Three buildings post-date the construction of the site and are replacements for buildings destroyed by fire, constructed to match the originals.